Name

 Function

-Please note that although Hollywood loads all plugins automatically on startup, many plugins require you to call @REQUIRE before they can be used.
+Please note that even if you have set the AutoLoadPlugins tag in the @OPTIONS preprocessor command to True to tell Hollywood to automatically load all plugins on startup, many plugins will still require you to call @REQUIRE before they can be used.
 This is because these plugins need custom initialization code which is only run if you explicitly call @REQUIRE on them.
 For example, plugins which install a display adapter will not be activated unless you call @REQUIRE on them.
-Plugins which just add a loader or saver for additional file formats, however, will be automatically activated even if you don't call @REQUIRE on them.

-This preprocessor command can also be used to load plugins which have been exempt from automatic loading at startup.
+The @REQUIRE preprocessor command can also be used to load plugins which have been exempt from automatic loading at startup.
 Plugins can be exempt from auto-loading by prefixing their filename with an underscore character ('_') or by using the ‘-skipplugins’ console argument.
 If you want to load a plugin that has been skipped by the auto loader, just call @REQUIRE on it from your script and it will be loaded by the preprocessor.
 Alternatively, you can also load these plugins using the LoadPlugin() function.

 Starting with Hollywood 6.0 this preprocessor command accepts an optional table argument which allows you to pass additional parameters to the plugin's initialization routine.
 The parameters accepted here vary from plugin to plugin.
 Please consult the documentation of the plugin to find out if it accepts any additional parameters that can be passed to @REQUIRE.
-The following two parameters are supported for every plugin:
+The following three parameters are supported for every plugin:

 Version: